What is hormonal therapy?

 Removing the ovaries (ovarian ablation)

-This may be an option for women who do not want to take goserelin injections.
-You will usually have tamoxifen or an AI as well as ovarian ablation.
+Removing the ovaries is called ovarian ablation.
+It may be an option if you do not want to have the injections.
+You will usually have tamoxifen or an AI as well.

-If you have this surgery, your periods will stop straight away and you will have your menopause.
-It also means you will no longer be able to have children.
-Becoming infertile because of cancer treatment can be hard to cope with, but there is support available.
+If you have ovarian ablation, your periods will stop straight away and you will start the menopause.
+Your periods will not come back.
+This means you will no longer be able to get pregnant.
+This can be hard to cope with.
+But there is lots of support available.

 About our information